antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

 ## Provide your feedback on the new API
 ![Provide feedback image with two people and a swimlane](v05-release-MLNET-Blog-Post-IMAGES/swimlane-feedback.png)

 Want to get involved?
-Start by providing feedback at [this specially made place for gathering new API feedback](http://aka.ms/newapifeedback), or in the blog post comments below!
+Start by providing feedback at this blog post comments below or through issues at the [ML.NET GitHub repo](https://github.com/dotnet/machinelearning/issues)

 ## Get started!